 Love never ends.

-This article originally appeared at MegMarieWallace.com.
+This article originally appeared at MegMarieWallace.com, published with permission.